Degree RequirementADN/ASN or BSN

 What Are the Roles and Duties of a Hospice Nurse?

 Because they're RNs, Certified Hospice and Palliative Nurses (CHPNs) are considered the senior nursing professional on the hospice team.
 CHPNs are responsible for providing education, supervision, and direction to the other nursing staff.
 Certified Hospice and Palliative Nursing Assistants (CHPNAs) and Certified Hospice and Palliative Licensed Nurses (CHPLNs), on the other hand, are responsible for providing hands-on nursing care around the clock.
-CHPNA's and CHPLN's are in charge of day to day nursing activities like managing the patient's pain symptoms, and comfort level.
+CHPNAs and CHPLNs are in charge of day-to-day nursing activities like managing the patient's pain symptoms and comfort level.
 They are also responsible for maintaining the patient's hygiene and making sure they take their prescribed medication at the correct times.

 Hospice Nurse Salary & Employment